AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/review-and-approval-overview.md

 Once the default Frame.io account is added and Frame.io users are designated, project coordinators can create Workfront projects connected with Frame.io.
 When you create a connected project, you can

-* **Assign Frame.io users to tasks**: Frame.io enabled users are notified by email when they are assigned to a task, signaling there is work to complete.
+* **Assign Frame.io users to tasks**: Frame.io enabled users are notified by email when they are assigned to a Workfront task, signaling there is work to complete.
-* **Share the project with Frame.io users**: Projects shared with Frame.io enabled users grants them access to the project inside Frame.io.
+* **Share the project with Frame.io users**: Projects shared with Frame.io enabled users grants them access to the project inside both Workfront and Frame.io.
-* **Share creative materials with Frame.io**: You can send instructions and materials from Workfront directly to the creative user in Frame.io using a one-way sync project folder.
+* **Share creative materials with Frame.io**: Project coordinators can send instructions and materials from Workfront directly to the creative user in Frame.io using a one-way sync project folder.
-* **Track task progress**: Creatives can send finished assets and mark tasks complete without leaving Frame.io.
+* **Track task progress**: Creatives can send finished assets and mark tasks complete--all without leaving Frame.io.

 For more information, see [].